-- Place the auto-injector back into its case, and GO IMMEDIATELY to the emergency department of the nearest hospital for review by a physician and disposal.
+- Place the auto-injector back into its case, and GO IMMEDIATELY to the emergency department of the nearest hospital for review by a doctor and disposal of your auto-injector.

 After you give the injection, call 911 or your local emergency services if you haven’t already done so.
 Tell the dispatcher about the anaphylactic reaction.

 While you wait for medical help to arrive, take these steps to keep yourself or the person who’s having the reaction safe:

 - Remove the source of the allergy.
-For example, pull out the stinger if a bee sting caused the reaction, remove the stinger using a credit card or tweezers.
+For example, if a bee sting caused the reaction, remove the stinger using a credit card or tweezers.

 - If they’re throwing up or having trouble breathing, especially if they are pregnant, sit them up and even a little forward if possible, or lay them on their side.

-- Give other medicines, such as an antihistamine or an inhaler, if they’re wheezing.
+- Give other medications, such as an antihistamine or an inhaler, if they’re wheezing.

 - If symptoms don’t improve, give the person another injection of epinephrine.
-Doses should occur at least 5 minutes apart.
+Doses should occur 5 to 15 minutes apart.